MLB talks produce progress, anger as deadline approaches

 AP Baseball Writer

 JUPITER, Fla.
-(AP) — Major League Baseball negotiations took several steps forward and overcame a possible breakdown Saturday, leaving less than two days until management’s deadline for an agreement to salvage opening day on March 31 and a 162-game schedule.
+(AP) — Major League Baseball negotiations took several steps forward and overcame a possible breakdown after testy talks Saturday, leaving less than two days until management’s deadline for an agreement to salvage opening day on March 31 and a 162-game schedule.

 While the sides moved toward each other on some topics, they remained far apart on the biggest economic issues: luxury tax thresholds and rates, the minimum salary and the new pre-arbitration bonus pool.